-The Third / Kindergarten Year
+The Third Year/The Kindergarten Year

 Grant came to Children’s World after attending a non-Montessori preschool just before his fourth birthday and the difference I saw in quality of education, appreciation for arts and culture, attention to developing important life skills, as well as the quality of care from all of the teachers, was very impressive.
 Grant instantly took to the Montessori lifestyle and I have seen him blossom both academically and socially.
 When it came time to transition to Kindergarten I toured several of the local public schools but ultimately felt confident in my decision to keep him enrolled at Children’s World for their Kindergarten program.